-“An active, creative and modernised Gauteng City Region contributing to sustainable economic growth and
+“An active, creative and modernised Gauteng City Region (GCR) contributing to sustainable economic growth and

-Modernizing the economy through the hosting major sporting and cultural events;
+•• Modernisation of the economy through the bidding for and hosting of major sporting and cultural events;

-The core mandate of DSACR is to ensure access, increased participation and transformation of the sport, arts,
+The core mandate of DSACR is to ensure access to, increased participation in and transformation of the sport, arts, culture

-culture and recreation sectors through radical economic and accelerated social transformation that benefits all
+and recreation sectors through radical economic and accelerated social transformation that benefits all in the province,

 The Estimates of Provincial Revenue and Expenditure (EPRE) is a book published along with the tabling of the budget for the new financial year.